typst/packages/packages/preview/abbr/0.1.0/README.md

 ## Why yet another Abbreviations package?

-This mostly exists because I started working on it before checking is somebody already made a package for it.
+This mostly exists because I started working on it before checking if somebody already made a package for it.
 After I saw that e.g. `acrotastic` exists, I kept convincing myself a new package still makes sense for the following reasons:
 * Getting to know Typst